leodido/matrix-layout/README.md

 ## Installation

-You can install in many ways ...

-One way is to execute `bower install leodido/matrix-layout --save` in your shell.
+One way to install it is executing `bower install leodido/matrix-layout --save` in your shell.

 Or if you prefer `yarn add leodido/matrix-layout --save` ...